MBTA Bundles Bridge Replacements to Upgrade Transit Infrastructure

 Vanasse Hangen Brustlin, Inc. (VHB) partnered with Barletta Heavy Division to provide track design and construction as well as ancillary roadway and utility work.
 The team worked closely with the MBTA on a public engagement campaign to keep commuters informed of project impacts and progress.

-While each bridge had its own set of challenges, five of the six bridges used precast concrete for the substructure along with consistent details that simplified design, fabrication and installation.
-Coreslab Structures (CONN) was selected to provide the precast components for three of the structures.
+While each bridge had its own set of challenges the six bridges used precast concrete for the substructure along with consistent details that simplified design, fabrication and installation.
 Precast was a critical part of the Accelerated Bridge Construction (ABC) methods used to minimize rail disruption and the impact to the traveling public.

 The design-build bundling effort reduced design and construction time and provided a single provider for both design and construction which promoted collaboration between engineers, contractor, and MBTA staff.